horus-bot/webrtc-server/README.md

-This is a render based websocket service for my webrtc project No pr will be accpeted
+This is a render deployed websocket service for my webrtc project No pr will be accpeted
       - thank you